 The Lord Jesus has created all things through His power and love.
 He has designed us individually and calls us by name because we are His people, His Body.
-As the Lord continues His traveling ministry in the Holy Land, on the way to Jerusalem, He passes through the ancient city of Jericho, where, in the Old Testament, Joshua first entered the Promised Land.
-The city of Jericho can still be visited today, and there we find the Mount where the Lord was tempted.
-There in Jericho, the Lord encounters Zaccheus, a rich tax collector.
+As the Lord continues His traveling ministry in the Holy Land, on the way to Jerusalem, He passes through the ancient city of Jericho.
+This city can still be visited today, and there we find the Mount where the Lord was tempted.
+There, in Jericho, the Lord encounters Zaccheus, a rich tax collector.

 In the previous chapter of the Gospel of Luke, two teachings of the Lord provide a background to the story of His encounter with Zacchaeus.
-The Lord had told the Parable of the Pharisee and the Tax Collector.
+The first one is that the Lord had told the parable of the Pharisee and the Tax Collector.
 In that parable, it is the tax collector who, in humility, repents his sins and is accepted by God.
 In this encounter, Zaccheus is the tax collector.
-Secondly, in that chapter, we read about the Rich Young Ruler who comes to Christ and becomes sad when the Lord asks him to leave everything and follow Him.
+The second teaching in that chapter depicts a Rich Young Ruler who comes to Christ seeking the way to achieve eternal life and is disappointed when the Lord asks him to leave everything and follow Him.
 Then, the Lord Jesus says it is hard for a rich person to enter the Kingdom of Heaven, but all things are possible with God.

 Before He encountered Christ, Zaccheus was wealthy and a chief tax collector.
 He was also corrupt like other tax collectors of that time.
 The land of Israel was under Roman occupation.
 And the Romans would hire Jewish civil officers to collect taxes from their people in their respective areas, allowing them to keep whatever they collected above their required quota for themselves.
-With the Roman authority behind them, tax collectors would dishonestly collect from the people more than they were required to.
+With the Roman authority behind them, tax collectors would dishonestly collect more than they required from the people.
 After paying the Roman authorities, they would become rich with their profit.
 As a result, the Jewish people despised them.

-However, Jesus came to Jericho, where Zacchaeus lived.
-His heart experienced a change simply by learning that the Messiah was there.
-The Lord was approaching and passing by, but Zacchaeus was a short man.
+However, when Jesus came to Jericho, where Zacchaeus lived, his heart experienced a change simply by learning that the Messiah was there.
+The Lord was approaching and passing by, but Zacchaeus could not see Jesus because he was short.
 Like other elements of the story, his stature is a symbol (in other words, an allegory).
 He was physically short, a picture of his small spiritual stature.
-Because he was dishonest and greedy, he was tied to the ground, as it were, because his love for the things of this world weighed him down.
+His dishonesty, greed, and love for the things of this world weighed him down.

 And yet, God was already stirring Zacchaeus' heart.
 Unable to see Jesus because of the crowd, he ran and climbed up into a sycamore tree to see Him.
-(The sycamore is known for its large size, and this particular tree he climbed can still be seen today in Jericho.)
+(Known for its large size, this particular tree he climbed can still be seen today in Jericho.)
 When Zacchaeus climbs the tree, he begins his journey away from the ground and up to the Kingdom.
 The tree becomes a symbol of the Cross since it is by seeking Christ above all things and taking up our cross that we draw close to Christ and join ourselves to Him.

 When the Lord Jesus sees him, He says, Zacchaeus, come quickly down, for I must stay at your house today.
 Zacchaeus did so and received the Lord joyfully.
 The Son of God came to a sinful man and called him by name.
 The Lord did not spare His kindness and love because even a sinful man could repent, turn around, take up his cross, and learn how to love.
-Therefore, the Lord desires to fellowship with him, even to enter his house, because He was entering his heart.
+Therefore, the Lord, desiring to spend time with Zacchaeus, enters his house, while also entering his heart.